 Chuck Berry, who used a fusion of boogie goodie, blues, and country music, is credited with having one of the greatest guitar solos of all time.
 With this one solo, he helped pave the way for placing the electric guitar as the #1 musical instrument played in rock and roll music.
 The solo was recorded in December of 1957 at Chess Studios.

-It was in the year 1972 that Blackmore brought the fire with his solo on “Machine Head” with Deep Purple.
+It was in the year 1972 that Blackmore brought the fire with his solo on “Smoke On The Water” with Deep Purple.
 The solo appears on the band’s 6th album with Warner Brothers Music, and gained fame by being its own mini-composition that took listeners on a magic carpet right.
 Blackmore didn’t just play a guitar solo in a song, he told an entire story with the incorporation of minor scales, amazing string bands and carbonic minor scales, resulting in supersonic and otherworldly sounds.

 20. Eric Johnson – Cliffs of Dover